Cadasta/cadasta-docs/en/05-odkcollect.md

 Once you've initialized ODK and loaded your questionnaire, now it’s time to collect some data!

+For this step, make sure that GPS is enabled on your device and turned on.

 1. From the ODK Main Menu select **Fill Blank Form** then the questionnaire that you want to use.

     ![](/assets/odk-5-fill-blank-form.png)